You Said You Would Let Them Go

 - Yes, but they were very clever about it.

 - To paraphrase Albus Dumbledore: the corollary of knowing it all and being extremely powerful is that your fuckups, on the rare occasions they occur, are disastrous in proportion.
-Arguably almost everything that goes seriously wrong in that universe is the consequence of humongous fuckups by people who knew it all and were extremely powerful and made small numbers of critical mistakes.
+Arguably almost everything that goes seriously wrong in that universe is the consequence of humongous fuckups by people who knew it all and were extremely powerful and made just a few critical mistakes.
 Everyone is clever and competent; but that's because at least in the original Frank Herbert sextet, nobody is an outright buffoon.

 - Done in The Dresden Files twice.
 First to Thomas in Grave Peril Harry's White Court vampire half brother, who, until the relationship is explained in Blood Rites, is inexplicably helpful who betrays Michael and Harry to get Justine back, she being the love of his life and someone who had turned down Bianca, the Big Bad, so being in serious trouble.
 He explains it as he wanted to get her back then double cross Bianca.
 All that stops Harry and Michael killing him on the spot when he turns up again is the fact he has Amoracchius /Excalibur undamaged.
 He later helps Harry by holding off Lea with Michael.